bsmiranda/bsmiranda/README.md

 At the moment I'm looking for my first opportunity in a company to work with Data Science. 🙂

-- 🔭 🔭 I currently work on data analysis projects in Python taking Alura courses, introducing and practicing various data science concepts.
+- 🔭 I currently work on EBAC Data Science.
+A complete Data Science course with several real cases from the market.
-- 🌱 I’m currently learning Python for Data Science.
+- 🌱 I’m currently learning Python for Data Science, SQL, Power BI, Statistics for Data Science.
 - 📫 How to reach me: brunomiranda.data@gmail.com

 <!--